atk4/book/en/model/core.rst

 The first argument here is a name of ":php:class:`Controller_Data`" - a special class which will control loading and saving of data.

-.. note:: If you are extending from Model_SQL you do not need to specify
+.. note:: If you are extending from SQL_Model you do not need to specify
     a data source - it will work with your current database connection.
 In the future versions of Agile Toolkit Modal_SQL will transition in favor of setSource('SQL').